thomas-fossati/acme-minutes/ietf-100.md

 ### draft-ietf-acme-email-smime-01
 Certificates for S/MIME users.

 AM: Still rather raw.
-Done some changes but really need to flash out how the messages are going to look like.
+Done some changes but really need to flesh out how the messages are going to look like.

 See slides (#5) for a summary of the changes since Prague.